IgniteUI/indigo-design-docfx/en/components/combo.md

 ## Interaction State

-Both Combo input types can be inserted in an enabled or disabled state.
-In Figma the input can be disabled from the properties panel.
+Each of the three Combo input types can be inserted in an enabled or disabled state.
+Since we are deprecating the line style, in Figma we have only the border and box types available and they can be switched to a disabled state from the properties panel.

 <img class="responsive-img" src="../images/combo_enabledstate.png" srcset="../images/combo_enabledstate@2x.png 2x" />
 <img class="responsive-img" src="../images/combo_disabledstate.png" srcset="../images/combo_disabledstate@2x.png 2x" />